Languages of Tajikistan

-There are several languages of Tajikistan.
-Officially, the country recognizes Tajik (a variety of Persian) as the state language and Russian as the interethnic language.
-After these two, Uzbek is the most popular.
+There are several languages of Tajikistan, most of which belong in the Indo-Iranian branch of Indo-European languages.
+Tajikistan officially recognizes the Tajik language – an eastern variety of Persian – as the state language, and Russian as the interethnic language.
+Uzbek – a Turkic language – is the third-most spoken language in the country, spoken by about 11% of the total population.

-Minority languages native to the area include Kyrgyz, Yaghnobi, Parya, and the various Pamir languages.
-Popular foreign languages to study include English and Chinese.
+Indigenous languages native to the area include Wakhi, Yaghnobi, Parya, and the various Pamir languages.
+Minority languages include Armenian, Kurdish, Kyrgyz, Korean, Uzbek, Uyghur, and Turkmen.
+Immigrant languages include Chinese, Dari, Hindi, Pashto, Punjabi, and Urdu.
+Foreign languages in Tajikistan include Arabic, English, French, German, Mandarin Chinese, Persian, and Turkish.

 Main languages

 The two official languages of Tajikistan are Tajik as the state language and Russian as the interethnic language, as understood in Article 2 of the Constitution: "The state language of Tajikistan shall be Tajik.
 Russian shall be the language of international communication."
 Tajikistan is one of three former Soviet republics in Central Asia to have Russian as a de jure official language, along with Kazakhstan and Kyrgyzstan.

 The highly educated part of the population of Tajikistan, as well as the intelligentsia, prefer to speak Persian — the pronunciation of which in Tajikistan is called the "Iranian style" — and Russian.